vzamyati/landing_first_try/README.md

 # DESCRIPTION

-Task: make one of the proposed options for lending (mobile or desktop).
+Task: make one of the proposed options for landing (mobile or desktop).
 Select 2-3 of the available screens (the mandatory screen is the registration form).
 Task is written with HTML5/CSS3 + JavaScript (without jQuery-plugins).

 ## INSTALL